heesungjang/joseph-jang-md/posts/javascript-promise-object.md

 The interesting part is that we're returning a new function that "remembers" the original function and the `this` value we want.
 When this bound function gets called, it uses `apply()` to run the original function with our chosen context.

->💡 `boundFunction` is a closure—it remembers the variables from when it was created, even after `vbind` finishes.
+>💡 `boundFunction` is a closure.
+It remembers the variables from when it was created, even after `vbind` finishes.
 This is why it can still access `boundTargetFunction`, `newThis`, and `boundArguments` later.

 ## Building Our Own Promise